Thomas Franklin Fairfax Millard: Conference on Limitation of Armament and Pacific Problems (1921)

-Millard advised the Chinese government at the Conference on Limitation of Armament and Pacific Problems held in Washington, D.C. in 1921, before returning to the Far East."En Route to the Far East", Far Eastern Fortnightly: the Bulletin of the Far Eastern Bureau 8 (1921).
+Millard advised the Chinese government at the Conference on Limitation of Armament and Pacific Problems held in Washington, D.C., in 1921, before returning to the Far East."En Route to the Far East", Far Eastern Fortnightly: the Bulletin of the Far Eastern Bureau 8 (1921).
 This Conference resulted in the signing on February 4, 1922, of a treaty between China and Japan on the withdrawal of Japanese troops from Shandong, and on February 6, 1922, the Washington Nine Power Treaty on the Sovereignty of China, by representatives of the United States, United Kingdom, Japan, France, Italy, Belgium, Netherlands, Portugal, and China, which embodied "the principle of recognizing China's sovereignty and territorial integrity".
 This treaty went into force on December 31, 1922.

 Presidential adviser (1922)

-In 1922 moved to Peking, then capital of the Republic of China, after being named adviser to Li Yuan-hung (pinyin: Li Yuanhong), president of the Chinese Republic.
+In 1922 moved to Beijing, then capital of the Republic of China, after being named adviser to Li Yuanhong, president of the Chinese Republic.

 Extraterritoriality Treaty Revisions (1929–1930)

-In 1929 began working for the Chinese Nationalists, the Kuomintang,.
-In June 1929, the Chinese government sent Millard, to the United States to lobby for the abolition of extraterritoriality in China which had been re-established in the Boxer Protocol (Xinchou Treaty) of September 1901.
+In 1929 began working for the Chinese Nationalists, the Kuomintang, In June 1929, the Chinese government sent Millard, to the United States to lobby for the abolition of extraterritoriality in China which had been re-established in the Boxer Protocol (Xinchou Treaty) of September 1901.
 Millard discussed problems in Sino-American Relations at the White House and at the State Department.
 The three major points he attempted to communicate were: